 Our Head of Centre for Barista Skills training, Martyn Herriott reports that the BSA will be offering new exclusive BSA City and Guilds assured courses in support of our main courses.
 I have also had the privilege to visit some of the training centres and CPD courses the BSA has run and met passionate people who are proud about their craft.

-Tea will also be higher in profile this year, leading to BSA supported and endorsed events in preparation of the inaugural Tea Event and Championship in 2020.
+Tea will also be higher in profile this year, leading to BSA supported and endorsed events in preparation of the inaugural UK Tea Brewers Event and Championship in 2020.

 Our new BSA web site is now live and will offer support, blog and chat, plus industry articles to our members.
 This has been a significant investment of our member’s fees.